‘Destiny 2’ Hypes Competitive Multiplayer In New Trailer Along With Some Exotics

-The launch of Destiny 2 on the PlayStation 4 and Xbox One is just under a month away and Bungie released a new trailer Tuesday to hype the shooter’s competitive multiplayer.
+The launch of Destiny 2 on the PlayStation 4 and Xbox One is just under a month away, and Bungie released a new trailer Tuesday to hype the shooter’s competitive multiplayer.
 Some of the new exotic weaponry was put on display in the process.

 The confirmed multiplayer modes for Destiny 2 include the traditional “Control” plus two new modes, “Countdown” and “Survival.”
 The former was featured in the console beta and tasks one side with arming and defending a bomb while the other must prevent that happening.
 Meanwhile, “Survival” cribs from Gears of War‘s standard team death match and gives each squad a set amount of lives to respawn with.